 - Use a plastic liner inside the hanging basket to keep moisture in.

 - Try using a self-watering system like a bottle or bulb.
 These tools add water to the soil as it dries out.
 Another option is to invest in self-watering planters.

 - If plants are still dropping, start giving your hanging baskets a soak once a week.
 Simply take the basket down from its hanger and soak it in a tub of water for a couple of hours, then hang it back up.

 Once a week, inspect your hanging basket and remove any dead or fading flowers and brown leaves.
 Cut back any part of the plant that looks dead, brown, or damaged.
-This will encourage new growth and more blooms and keep your planter looking wonderful!
+This will encourage new growth, more blooms, and make your hanging baskets look lush and full.